michaelScopic/dotfiles/README.md

 I am almost _always_ online, and I will usually respond very quickly.

 - NOTE: If you do contact me, please tell me that you found me from GitHub.
-I am extremely paranoid of who messages me, especially people I don't know.
+I am extremely paranoid of who messages me, for especially people I don't know.

 ## Credits